-Evidence of how the College sets institution-set standards, aligned to the mission, using institutional research data, is documented in Standard I.B.3, and Standard I.B.3 and the licensure examination passage rates for program completers in fields where licensure is required.
-Results are regularly reported across the campus as described in Standard I.B.3 and Standard I.B.3.
+Evidence of how the College sets institution-set standards, aligned to the mission, using institutional research data, is documented in Standards I.A.3, Standard I.B.3, and Standard I.B.4.
+Part B of the ISER introduction describes how student achievement performance measures are defined for successful course completion rates, degrees and certificates awarded, transfers, job placement rates for program completers, and the licensure examination passage rates for program completers in fields where licensure is required.
+Results are regularly reported across the campus as described in Standard I.B.3 and Standard I.B.8.
 The College's Program Review, Planning and Resource Allocation, and Institutional Effectiveness processes-documented in Standard I.B.4, Standard I.B.5, and Standard I.B.9-integrate evaluation of student achievement within programs and link the results with planning, decision making, improvement processes, and resource allocation.
 The College complies with the Commission Policy on Standards and Performance with Respect to Student Achievement.